darryI/UImpactify/doc/sprint0/backlog.md

 #### Add the ability to track learning progress
 **User Story:**

-As a student, (Jessica) I want to see my progress towards completing specific courses as well as how much I've learned on the app overall.
+As a student, (Jessica) I want to see my progress towards completing specific courses as well as how much I've learned on the app overall so that I can appreciate how much the app has helped me and try to motivate myself to make an impact or contribute my skills back to the app.

 **Acceptance criteria:**